developeric/VSMPEG/docs/index.md

 Both `vspipe` and vs-edit's Encode window allows you to pipe the output of the script to any program at all you wish (as long as that program accepts piped input via stdin).

-Here's a quick example of encoding with ffmpeg:

-Make sure you're script returns a YUV video, and that you set the `Header` dropdown to `Y4M` (yuv4mpeg), otherwise you will need to tell FFMPEG -f rawvideo and the -pix_fmt that the script is returning, making sure the -pix_fmt's channel count and channel order is correct.
+### With VSPipe

+VSPipe is a command-line program allowing you to simply provide a path to a vapoursynth script file and pipe the output to any program that takes in frame data via stdin.

+Official Documentation is available here: https://www.vapoursynth.com/doc/vspipe.html

+An explanation of the -y/--y4m switch and how to use YUV/RGB is available under Header in the [With VapourSynth-Editor](#with-vapoursynth-editor) section.

+### With VapourSynth-Editor

+First thing's first, open the Encoding window by pressing `[F8]` or clicking `Script`->`Encode`, in the menu bar of vs-edit.

+#### Header

+first thing you need to pay attention to is the `Header` dropdown, right now it only has support for `Y4M` (YUV4MPEG).
+The header is data added to the start of all YUV frame data that allows programs like FFMPEG, x264, e.t.c to more easily understand the incoming data, and adjust itself as needed automatically.
+Essentially it tells programs what it is, and some metadata about each frame.

+If you select `Y4M`, then the script must return a video with a color space from the YUV color space family, e.g. YUV420P8, YUV444P12.
+If you wish to use another color family like RGB, e.g. RGB24, then you need to set the Header to `No header` and specifically tell the program the format of the incoming piped data.

+For example, for RGB24, you can tell FFMPEG `-f rawvideo -pix_fmt gbrp` _before_ `-i -`.
+However, for that to work you must swap the Planar channel order from R G B (0,1,2), to G B R (1,2,0), which can be done with `clip = core.std.ShufflePlanes(clip, planes=[1,2,0], colorfamily=vs.RGB)`.
+This is necessary because RGB24 (0,1,2 Planar Order) is not defined as any -pix_fmt by FFMPEG for whatever stupid reason that is.
+Ideally FFMPEG should be have a -pix_fmt named `rgbp` but it doesn't.
+But as I said, with a simple Planar re-order, it's possible.
+Finally I just want to make it clear that this is an FFMPEG problem, not a problem with VapourSynth or VapourSynth-editor.

+#### Executable

-For the Executable text field, give it the path to FFMPEG.
-In a setup where the ffmpeg executable is in your environment path variable, then you could simply put `ffmpeg` (the name of the executable, .exe isn't needed).
-If it's not in your path (I recommend doing so), otherwise just give it the full direct path to the ffmpeg.exe.
+For the Executable text field, give it the path to the program you wish to pipe data through stdin, e.g. FFMPEG.
+In a setup where the executable is in your environment path variable, then you could simply put the name of the executable without `.exe` at the end.
+If it's not in your path just give it the full direct path to the executable (with `.exe`!).
+I recommend taking the time to use an installer for the executable if available, or put the executable into `C:/Program Files/Program Name` for example, and adding it to your _System_ PATH variable for ease of use from now on.
+Without the executable in your PATH, it's a lot harder to use it in a terminal/command-prompt.

+#### Arguments

+Just like in a terminal/command-prompt, here's where you tell the program what you want it to do.
+VapourSynth-Editor allows you to add newlines for readability without affecting operation.

+Here's a basic example of FFMPEG usage, assuming Y4M header is used.
+Arguments taken from https://trac.ffmpeg.org/wiki/Encode/H.264

 In the Arguments text area:

     -i -
+    -c:v libx264
-    -preset medium
+    -preset slow
-    -profile high
-    -level 4.1
-    -refs 6
-    -crf 18
+    -crf 22
-    "out.mp4"

-Give it a name in the Preset text field, and hit save to re-use it later.

-Go ahead and click Start now :)
+    "C:/Users/John/Videos/VSMPEG-out.mp4"

+#### Presets

+You can now type a name in the "Preset" text field, then hit Save.
+You can save more pre-sets by simply changing the name in the text field and hitting save again.
+To edit an existing preset, just keep the name unchange (or use the dropdown to change to a different saved preset, if any), make your edits, and hit save.
+Pretty semantic if you ask me.
+You can also delete presets by clicking the Delete button with the unwanted preset selected.

 # Variable Documentation

 ## DEBUG

 ### bool

 This bool will tell various code functions in this script to print extra additional